vg-json-data/sm-json-data/strats.md

 - _leaveWithGMode_: This indicates that Samus can carry G-mode into the next room (where it will become indirect G-mode).
 - _leaveWithDoorFrameBelow_: This indicates that Samus can go up through this door with momentum by jumping in the door frame, e.g. using a wall-jump or Space Jump.
 - _leaveWithPlatformBelow_: This indicates that Samus can go up through this door with momentum by jumping from a platform below, possibly with run speed.
+- _leaveWithGrappleTeleport_: This indicates that Samus can leave through this door while grappling, which can enable a teleport in the next room.

 Each of these properties is described in more detail below.